Anonymity Revokers

 for asymmetric encryption and the corresponding public key AR_pk

 is a known parameter of the Shielder.
 The encryption scheme in use must be snark-friendly.
-Indeed, each transaction will need to include proofs of statements of the form
+Indeed, some transactions will need to include proofs of statements of the form:

 where m